Aircloak/TrainingMaterial/Analyst workshop.md

 ## Session 3

+- Explain data model [2 minutes]
+- Explain task [3 minutes]
-- Explain how they get access
+- Explain how they get access [5 minutes]
+- Let them work [20 minutes]
+- Answer questions or explain how they solved it [15 minutes]

-  - Using BlaBla account
+* Using BlaBla account
   This is supposed to be a practical session.
   Unclear what the goal is.
   Should be sufficiently complex that it requires multiple queries to get to the solution, and such that it involves the different aspects we have learnt.

 This session is very much dependent on the data we have available for analysis.
 We should create an interesting